Im-Rises/Chip8topia/README.md

 Major:

 - [-] Implement all four planes for Xo-Chip !!!
+- [ ] Correct textures not loading in shader...
+- [ ] Replace pixels to be value of 0xFF/255 instead of 1 for pixel ON
+- [ ] Correct the SCHIP et Xo-Chip mdoficiation I made on the PPU (use the same code as the Cosmac Chip8 that I corrected)
 - [ ] Understnad why it doesn't draw correclty on t8nk game when drawing the main screen above the background drawing menu
 - [ ] Correct Xo-Chip Emulation (ram size etc...) (add a different error code depending if it is the Cpu, Ppu, etc...)